phil-6/dailybrew/public/main.md

 - **Save your favourite** coffees (I can never remember which ones were the best!)
 - **Discover new Roasters** from our BIG list of UK roasters.
 - **Search for Coffees** by name, region, tasting notes or process.
+- **Add new coffees** Drinking a coffee that's not in our database?
+Easily add it from the roasters page.
 - **Control the privacy** of your brews and your profile.
 Want to share?
 Great!
 Want to be a stealthy coffee ninja?
 That's cool too.

 ### Just Added